These are the seats passengers will use for the world’s longest flight

 What's more, these planes – following extensive scientific research by Qantas into ultra-long-haul flights which included several test runs of the route – will have unique interiors with fewer seats (238 vs over 300 on a regular A350) that are designed to offer maximum comfort levels, from hotel-suite-style first-class berths to "wellness zones".

-Here's a tour of the cabins that passengers will be seated in for the 19-and-a-half-hour flights…
+Here's a tour of the cabins that passengers will be seated in for the time-zone-touring flights…

 First class